Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Discussion

-Our SIS-based model describes a population that can be readily reinfected by a disease, i.e. with no acquired immunity.
+Finally, our SIS-based model describes a population that can be readily reinfected by a disease, i.e. with no acquired immunity.
 Although this is not representative of all diseases, the inclusion of immunization (as in the SIR model) does not impact our conclusions about the universality class of disease outbreaks with spontaneous infection.
-In the supplementary (cf. Supplementary Fig.~\ref{fig:si_sw_static_model}), we consider a variant of our model that does not allow for the reinfection of nodes, and find outbreak distributions that exhibit a transition between directed- and undirected-percolation power-laws.
-This can be easily understood as a consequence of the fact that spreading processes on networks are close to mean-field, meaning that the effect of loops (which allow reinfection) is typically small.
+In the appendix (cf. Fig.~\ref{fig:sw_static_model} and associated text), we consider a variant of our model that does not allow for the reinfection of nodes, and find outbreak distributions that exhibit a transition between directed- and undirected-percolation power-laws.
+This is a consequence of the fact that immunization only plays a role when a node would be reactivated i.e. after activity traverses a loop in the network.
+As we have shown with our tree-like (loop-free) analysis of the SIS case, these loops do not play a significant role in the mean-field limit.
+Immunization may play a stronger role in undirected networks or directed networks with many short-range loops.